NHL Teams With the Most Stanley Cups After Avalanche Beat Lightning

-NHL teams with most Stanley Cups after Avalanche beat Lightning originally appeared on NBC Sports Washington
+NHL teams with most Stanley Cups after Avalanche beat Lightning originally appeared on NBC Sports Chicago

 The Colorado Avalanche are Stanley Cup champions.